The Best Yarns for Crochet Beginners (And The Worst Ones!)

 What are the best yarns for crochet beginners?

-An inexpensive, smooth, worsted or bulky weight yarn in a single color is the best choice for crochet beginners.
+An inexpensive, smooth, DK or worsted weight yarn in a single color is the best choice for crochet beginners.
 Choose a fiber that you like (acrylic, wool, or cotton, typically) and a neutral or pastel color.
-I like to go for a sage gree 100% superwash merino wool, as it has great stitch definition, it’s easy to see your stitches, and the yarn is very smooth.
+I like to go for a sage green 100% superwash merino wool, as it has excellent stitch definition, it’s easy to see your stitches, and the yarn is very smooth.

 What weight of yarn is best for crochet blankets?